scrapy/scrapy/docs/topics/coroutines.rst

 .. versionadded:: 2.1

-The :meth:`start_requests` spider method can be an asynchronous generator.
+The :meth:`~scrapy.spiders.Spider.start_requests` spider method can be an asynchronous generator.
 In this case all spider middlewares used with this spider that have the :meth:`~scrapy.spidermiddlewares.SpiderMiddleware.process_start_requests` method must support this: if they receive an asynchronous iterable, they must return one as well.
 On the other hand, if they receive a normal iterable, they shouldn't break.
 Such universal :meth:`process_start_requests` must be an asynchronous generator itself, and so it will always convert a normal iterable to an asynchronous one.
-As a result of a middleware method is passed to the same method of the next middleware, it's only possible to mix middlewares with synchronous and asynchronous :meth:`process_start_requests` if all synchronous ones are called first.
+Because a result of a middleware method is passed to the same method of the next middleware, it's only possible to mix middlewares with synchronous and asynchronous :meth:`process_start_requests` if all synchronous ones are called first.

+.. autofunction:: scrapy.utils.asyncgen.as_async_generator

 Here is an example of a universal middleware::